Breaking The Silence

 Councilmember Wanika Fisher Urges Public to Help Break the Silence on Domestic Violence

-Capitol Heights, MD — Prince George’s County Councilmember Wanika Fisher, Esq., a steadfast advocate for public safety and human rights, will lead efforts to raise awareness of domestic violence during the “Together We Can Break the Silence” motorcade on Saturday, August 23.
-The event, organized by the nonprofit Together We Can, begins at 12:30 p.m. at Capitol Heights Station and concludes at Trinidad Baptist Church, where a community gathering will take place from 1:30 p.m. to 3:30 p.m.
-Fisher will deliver opening remarks at the community portion of the event.
+Capitol Heights, MD — Prince George’s County Councilmember Wanika Fisher, Esq., a steadfast advocate for public safety and human rights, led efforts to raise awareness of domestic violence during the “Together We Can Break the Silence” motorcade on August 23.
+The event, organized by the nonprofit Together We Can, launched at Capitol Heights Station and concluded at Trinidad Baptist Church, where a community gathering was held [see photos].

 Councilmember Fisher’s advocacy aligns with her broader mission to uplift underserved residents, including women, minorities, and senior citizens, through policy reform and civic engagement.
 Residents are encouraged to attend the event, stand in solidarity, and learn how they can help prevent and respond to domestic violence in their own neighborhoods.